One of our DogTime fans has questions for Dear Labby about a dog’s gurgling tummy! He writes:

 - Heaving, like they’re going to vomit but nothing comes out

 - Excessive thirst or dehydration

 - Gastrointestinal obstruction.
-If your dog ate something that blocks or perforates their digestive tract, they may require surgery to fix the problem.
+If your dog ate something that blocks or perforates their digestive tract, they may need surgery to fix the problem.

 - Bloat.
-This is a condition where the stomach twists in on itself, and it is fatal if it goes untreated.
+This is a condition where the stomach twists in on itself, and it’s fatal if it goes untreated.
 If your dog looks like they will throw up, but nothing comes out, it could be bloat.
 Larger breeds are at higher risk.

 - Exposure to toxic substances.
 Poisoning can cause an upset stomach, dehydration, seizures, unusual behavior, and more.
 Some common sources of poisoning in dogs include medication, antifreeze, household cleaners, pesticides, or other chemicals.

 - Irritable Bowel Syndrome, food allergies, or other chronic conditions.
-While they are not necessarily fatal, they will not be managed without treatment and dietary changes.
+While they are not necessarily fatal, they will cause discomfort and problems without treatment and dietary changes.